pauloboliva/web-masterclass/Part2-CSS.md

 # 🔥 Styling the Page (Cascading Style Sheets)

-In this second part of the session, you will add _style_ to our app by using CSS (Cascading Style Sheets).
+In this second part of the session, you will add _style_ to your app by using CSS (Cascading Style Sheets).

 ---